All students register online using the WebTree site.

 Your goal is to create a schedule with four academic courses.

 Make a list of courses you want to take.
 Choose around seven.
 (You'll need alternates because it's unlikely you'll get into all four of your top picks.
 Don't let that stress you.
 Just stay flexible and breathe.)
 Prioritize the courses by considering which are most important to you and which will fill up the fastest.

 You'll need the department name and number of the course and its section name (e.g., MAT 112 C), its five-digit Course Reference Number (CRN) and the times it meets.

 Include different sections of the same course on your list.
 WebTree won't automatically give you a different section of a course if the first one you chose is full.

 As you choose your courses, remember to look at the "Notes" column in the catalog to make sure you're eligible.
 For example, "PRM" means that the course requires permission.
 "PRQ" means that a course has a prerequisite.
 Footnotes using the numbers 1, 2, 3, or 4 designate which students (1 = First Year, 2 = Sophomore, 3 = Junior, 4 = Senior) may register for the class.

-Don't worry about non-credit courses (physical education, applied music, military science) now.
-Don't use WebTree to register for them.
+Don't worry about physical education, applied music, or military science courses now.
+Do not use WebTree to register for them.
 Instead refer to their program webpages for registration info specific to these programs.

 Remember that all first-year students are registered for Davidson 101 automatically.
 Don't put this course on WebTree.

-It's helpful to fill out a worksheet before you go to WebTree.
+It's helpful to fill out a worksheet (DOC) before you go to WebTree.